 - If you are looking at a fairytale wedding, you can have one at Udaipur Palace.
 Check their website for details on how to go about it.

 - When booking for Hotels in Udaipur, check out the City Palace area.
 The entire area is filled with places to see in Udaipur, making your internal commute easy.
+Consider the list of popular luxury hotels in Udaipur listed on cleartrip.

 Popularly referred to as a Restless Ball of Energy.
 My Mom refuses to entertain my complaints about my equally restless daughter & assures my husband that I was born with a travel bug.